 Jacqueline A. Middleton is selected as Executive Director, becoming the first women in the history of Council to hold this position.

 The Council assumes direct operations of Head Start services for 722 children.

 Board of Trustees and Executive Director negotiate for four new facilities for program expansion.

 A newly constructed Head Start facility with 14 classrooms, G.E.D. literacy programs, will be completed in 1997.
 Head Start / CEOGC's Board of Trustees approved naming the site The Louis Stokes Head Start Center.

 The Louis Stokes Head Start facility opens in the Lee-Harvard Community.
 The facility is the first of its kind in the nation - a Head Start building built with 100% federal funds.

-CEOGC holds their first annual fundraiser, "Can You Put A Value On It", at the Cleveland Browns Stadium raising nearly $100,000 for CEOGC programs.
+The Council holds their first annual fundraiser, "Can You Put A Value On It", at the Cleveland Browns Stadium raising nearly $100,000 for Council programs.
 Christie Alomar, Sharon Hargrove and Brad Bacon from TOPS Friendly Markets serve as the Honorary Chairpersons.

-In November, CEOGC officially opens the CEOGC Head Start Center in East Cleveland.
-The site is a partnership between CEOGC, the Rapid Transit Adminstation, the US Department of Transportation and the Department of Health and Human Services.
+In November, the Council officially opens the CEOGC Head Start Center in East Cleveland.
+The site is a partnership between the Council, the Rapid Transit Administration, the US Department of Transportation and the Department of Health and Human Services.

-CEOGC opens its new Green Road Head Start Center in Highland Hills.
+The new Green Road Head Start Center opens in Highland Hills.